 2154′.
 Place Fell occupies a dominant situation at the head of Ullswater with sensational views in all directions.
 From here the entire Helvellyn range stands out in perfect profile whilst the views both up the full length of Ullswater and over Hartsop to Kirkstone Pass are magnificent, particularly in dappled sunlight or in the late evening.

 Even without the views Place Fell has substantial virtues.
 The summit area is a great area to explore, the rocky outcrops and grassy knolls typifying what is so unique about the geography of the Lake District fells.
-Throw in what Wainwright describes as the “most beautiful and rewarding walk” in Lakeland which passes alongside the Ullswater shoreline and the easy access from Patterdale.
-It is difficult to argue that the climb of Place Fell is one of the best walks in the area.
-If only it had a more inspiring name!
+Throw in what Wainwright describes as the “most beautiful and rewarding walk” in Lakeland, which passes alongside the Ullswater shoreline, and the easy access from Patterdale and you have a top walk.
+If only the mountain itself had a more inspiring name!

-Keep your eyes well peeled on Place Fell.
+Keep alert on Place Fell.
 On a recent visit I was nearly decapitated by a flying deer, part of the herd based in and around the hills of Martindale.

 Place Fell over Ullswater is one of my 25 favourite walks in the Lake District